reutenauer/dogs-assignment/README.md

 # Freespee Dogs

 This is a skeleton for a fullstack application.
+Fork this repository and submit a PR with your implementation.
+Follow the requirements in REQUIREMENTS.md.

 ## Development